j0ack/flask-inertia/docs/source/tutorial.rst

 There are modification to the Vue configuration to make it usable with our
 application:

-By default, Vue embed a ``vite`` dev serve to serve the app.
+By default, Vue embed a ``vite`` dev server to serve the app.
 It will be disabled in the ``package.json`` file replacing it with a ``build`` development mode.
 This task will allow you to configure a ``hot-reload`` development environment generating the ``main.js`` file.
 This file will then be served by the Flask app.